CUESTA CONSERVATION CAMP

 improves the health of the forest.

-tourist attraction by removing excess flammable vegetation and then
+around this unique tourist attraction by removing excess flammable

 Management – Cuesta crews chip excess